-Broccoli is a wonderful edition to the garden, delicious steamed, grilled, in a stir-fry or added raw to a salad (wonderful with walnuts).
-Here is everything you need to know on how to grow broccoli.
+Broccoli is a wonderful addition to the garden, delicious steamed, grilled, in a stir-fry or added raw to a salad (wonderful with walnuts).
+Here is everything you need to know how to grow broccoli.

 Broccoli loves the cold/winter season.

-It needs good drainage and plenty of sunlight, although late maturing varieties may prefer some shade to protect them from sudden heat in late spring.
-The harvest period can be extended by planting a few different varieties that mature at different times.
+It needs good drainage and plenty of sunlight, although late-maturing varieties may prefer some shade to protect them from sudden heat in late spring.
+The harvest period can be extended by planting a few varieties that mature at different times.
 This cool-weather crop can be sown during Winter for temperate and warmer climates.
 For cold, mountain areas plant in early spring to early summer.

 Broccoli loves to be saddled with beans, beetroot, celery, lettuce, peas and potato.